Mostafizur-Pro/axtra_digital_agency_studio_server/readme.md

-# Kormo Bazaar

-Welcome to Kormo Bazaar!
-This is a job portal application where users can view, edit, and delete job posts.
+# Axtra Digital Agency Studio

+Welcome to Axtra Digital Agency Studio!
+This is the frontend for the project, built with React.
+It provides a user interface to interact with the backend services, including user authentication and profile management.

 ## Live Demo Client

-You can view the live client application here: [Kormo Bazaar Live](https://kormo-bazaar.vercel.app/)
+You can view the live client application here: [Axtra Digital Agency Live](https://axtra-digital-agency-studio.vercel.app/)

 ## Live Demo Server

-The server for this application can be found here: [Kormo Bazaar Server](https://kormo-bazar-server1.vercel.app/)
+The server for this application can be found here: [Axtra Digital Agency Server](https://axtra-digital-agency-studio-server.vercel.app/)

 ## Git Repository Client

-You can view the client-side code here: [Kormo Bazaar Client Repository](https://github.com/Mostafizur-Pro/kormoBazar/)
+You can view the client-side code here: [Axtra Digital Agency Client Repository](https://github.com/Mostafizur-Pro/kormoBazar/)

 ## Git Repository Server

-You can view the server-side code here: [Kormo Bazaar Server Repository](https://github.com/Mostafizur-Pro/kormoBazarServer1/)
+You can view the server-side code here: [Axtra Digital Agency Server Repository](https://github.com/Mostafizur-Pro/axtra_digital_agency_studio_server/)

 ## Features

-- **View Job Posts**: Browse through a list of available job posts.
-- **Filter Jobs**: Filter job posts by category.
-- **Edit Jobs**: Edit job details if you are the owner of the job post.
-- **Delete Jobs**: Delete job posts if you are the owner of the job post.
+- User authentication (login/logout)
+- Profile management (view and edit profile information)
+- Responsive design with Tailwind CSSt.

+## Technologies Used

+- **React**: JavaScript library for building user interfaces.
+- **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Axios**: HTTP client for making API requests.
+- **React Hook Form**: Library for handling form state and validation.

 ## Setup Instructions